oneeve8/kobble-data/content/Tutorial2.md

 1. How to add a link

-2How to add an image to a Markdown File,
+2. How to add an image

-2. And how to add a video to a Markdown File.
+3. And how to add a video to a Markdown file

 Then I’ll give you a quick review of the features in Kobble.